miletliyusuf/YMNetwork/README.md

 ### CocoaPods

 Well.. `YMNetwork` is already taken for cocoapods.
-You should be installing pod as `pod 'YMNetwork-Swift'` but when you import framework in your code please just use `import YMNetwork`
+You should be installing pod as `pod 'YMNetwork-Swift'` but when you import framework in your code please just use `import YMNetwork_Swift`

 Check out [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/).